Using school funding to improve student attendance

-The current SBAR essentials animation, on the SBAR resource hub, provides key advice on ensuring the purposeful use of spending the funding, and provides examples of effective practice for schools.
+The SBAR resource hub provides key advice on how to spend SBAR funding with purpose, and provides examples of effective practice for schools.

-It confirms that equity loadings can be used to fund evidence-based initiatives to improve student attendance, specifically low socio-economic background and Aboriginal students.
+It confirms that equity loadings can be used to fund evidence-based initiatives, including those targeting improved student attendance, specifically low socio-economic background and Aboriginal students.

 Most schools will fund attendance improvement initiatives through other annual budget components.

 Attendance improvement initiatives that support student attendance, and thereby learning and wellbeing, and maximise outcomes can be through the following funding.

 The per capita allocation provides principals with flexibility in their local decision making to meet the unique needs of students in their school.

 Examples of use for improving attendance at your school could include: